BusinessSimulations/easy-web-dashboard/README.md

 - **Touch Controls**: Manually navigate between sites using touch-friendly controls
 - **Pause/Resume**: Temporarily pause rotation when needed for focused viewing
 - **Customizable Styling**: Adjust colors to match your company branding or preferences
-- **Multiple Configuration Options**: Set up using either environment variables or a JSON configuration file
+- **Multiple Configuration Options**: Set up using a JSON configuration file
 - **Cross-Platform Support**: Runs on Windows, MacOS, and Linux, on both AMD64 and ARM64 architectures
 - **Responsive Design**: Works well on various screen sizes and orientations
 - **Full-Screen Mode**: Optimize screen real estate for information display